resandadezcaasyam/resandadezcaasyam/README.md

 <!--Intro start-->
-- 🎓 I'm currently studying Computer Science at Universitas Indonesia.
+- 🎓 Studying Information Systems at the University of Indonesia.

 - 🌱 I’m currently learning and exploring various technologies.